pubkey/rxdb/examples/electron-remote/README.md

 # RxDB Electron Remote example

 In the past, in this folder was an electron example project that uses the [`remote`](https://github.com/electron/remote) module.
-But with the new RxDB electorn plugin, this is no longer required.
+But with the new RxDB electron plugin, this is no longer required.

 Instead check out the [electron example](../electron/).